mcaliman/mcaliman.github.io/_posts/en/programming/2014-09-24-java-dictionaries.md

 tags: [programming, theory, en, code]
 ---

-In older releases of the Java language, the dictionary data type was realised from the `Dictionary<K,V>` class of the `java.util` package.
+In older releases of the Java language, the dictionary data type was realized from the `Dictionary<K,V>` class of the `java.util` package.

 The `Dictionary` class is the abstract parent of `Hashtable`, which associates keys with values.